see128791/CS480-Poject1/README.md

 #### **Feed & Posts**
 - Users can create a music post and attach a track.
 - Users have a home feed that shows recent posts from thier friends, sorted by time.
-- Users can click a post to see detailed info about the track and all comments.
+- Users can see all comments.
 - A post has: track, track cover art, caption, likes, comments

 #### **Likes & Comments**
 - Users can like a music post and see the like count.
 - Users can comment on a post.
-- Users can see who liked a post.
 - A comment has: username, comment

 ---